Kolkata Metro: Purple Line

 The Mominpur metro station was planned to be built across a 2500 sq. m area.
 However, the Ministry of Defence objected to the elevated structure, saying that it would overlook the Ordnance depot.
 This forced RVNL to stall the entire project, and RVNL almost dropped the station from the plan even though it alone would have a projected 20,000 passengers during peak hours.
 Underground Mominpur station was also not possible due to the sharp gradient from Taratala metro station.
 After a series of discussions and consultations with the Ministry of Defence and Government of West Bengal in 2016, it was decided to shift the station around 1 km northward, near the Alipore Bodyguard Lines.
 But, after a year Defence Ministry approved the Mominpur metro station in its original location as the change in alignment would have delayed the project and budget overrun.
 It will be the last elevated station of the corridor.
 Now, the proposed underground Khidirpur metro station is planned at the Alipore Bodyguard Lines.
 There were also hurdles regarding clearance for tunneling under defence lands.
-In 2020, the Defence Ministry eased out the process as lease rent wasn't required anymore for tunneling as long the overground ownership of the land did not change.
+In 2020, the Defence Ministry eased out the process as lease rent wasn't required any more for tunneling as long the overground ownership of the land did not change.
 On 30 December 2022 the Joka - Taratala section and on 6 March 2024, the Taratala - Majerhat section was inaugurated remotely by Honourable Prime Minister Narendra Modi, completing the 7.75 km Phase 1 stretch.
 On 12 January 2025, it was reported that Metro authorities decided to extend the line to Eden Gardens instead of Esplanade to facilitate commuters and connect Strand Road, BBD Bag and Calcutta High Court.
 Subsequently, in March 2025 railways sanctioned ₹1000 crore for the extension.